Colon and rectal cancers

 - FOLFOX (5-FU with leucovorin and oxaliplatin)

-- FOLFIRI (5-FU with folinic acid and irinotecan)
+- FOLFOXIRI (5-FU with leucovorin, oxaliplatin, and irinotecan)

-- Bevacizumab (Avastin) is approved as a first-line treatment for patients with metastatic colorectal cancer.
-It is used in combination with IFL (irinotecan, 5-FU, leucovorin).
-Bevacizumab is a anti-angiogenic drug that targets and inhibits vascular endothelial growth factor (VEGF), a protein that regulates angiogenesis (the development of new blood vessels that feed a tumor's blood supply).
-Bevacizumab is given by intravenous infusion.
+- Bevacizumab (Avastin) and Ziv-Aflibercept (Zaltrap): anti-angiogenic drugs that target and inhibit vascular endothelial growth factor (VEGF), a protein that regulates angiogenesis (the development of new blood vessels that feed a tumor's blood supply).
+Bevacizumab is used as a first-line or second-line drug in combination with 5-FU and irinotecan or oxaliplatin.
+Zif-aflibercept is used along with FOLFIRI (5-FU, leucovorin, irinotecan) as a second-line treatment.
+These drugs are given by intravenous infusion.

-- Regorafenib (Stivarga) is a multi-kinase inhibitor that blocks several enzymes involved with cancer cell growth.
-Unlike the other biologic drugs used for colorectal cancer treatment, regorafenib is a pill that is taken by mouth.
+- Regorafenib (Stivarga): is a multi-kinase inhibitor that blocks several enzymes involved with cancer cell growth.
+Unlike other biologic drugs used for colorectal cancer treatment, regorafenib is a pill that is taken by mouth.

 Radiation therapy is used more often for rectal cancer than for colon cancer.